 11. Skin protection.

-The same antioxidants in cabbage help maintain the health and beauty of the skin, slowing down the aging process of skin tissue.
+The same antioxidants in this vegetable help maintain the health and beauty of the skin, slowing down the aging process of skin tissue.
 Antioxidant-free radicals are primarily responsible for wrinkles, skin discoloration, skin blemishes, and other signs of aging.

 12. Relief of muscle pain.

-When a certain bacterium ferments in cabbage, by cooking or pickling, the vegetable releases lactic acid into the body.
+When a certain bacterium ferments in it, by cooking or pickling, the vegetable releases lactic acid into the body.
 Specialist studies have shown that this substance helps alleviate muscle pain.

 13. Detoxifying the body.

-This detoxifying effect of cabbage is largely due to vitamin C and sulfur, which cruciferous vegetables contain in generous amounts.
+This detoxifying effect of this veggie is largely due to vitamin C and sulfur, which cruciferous vegetables contain in generous amounts.

-Raw cabbage is the most recommended.
-But cooked cabbage is, in turn, recommended for those who have certain digestive problems and do not tolerate the fiber content of cabbage.
-Cabbage is an energetic, mineralizing, toning vegetable and it is preferable to eat it raw to keep its properties intact.
+Eaten raw is the most recommended.
+But cooked is, in turn, recommended for those who have certain digestive problems and do not tolerate the fiber content of cabbage.
+It is an energetic, mineralizing, toning vegetable and it is preferable to eat it raw to keep its properties intact.

 Pickled cabbage juice